 This certificate program accommodates professionals in Greater Orlando and Central Florida

-- Legal assistants and staff wishing to enhance or advance their careers by earning a professional credential
+- Legal assistants and staff wishing to enhance or advance their careers

 - Career changers seeking a professional career with strong compensation

 - Students considering law school who would like to get a head start within the legal industry

 Receiving a Certificate from Rollins College